 ICT Dissertation Award

-Scientific achievements and the further qualification of employees are at the core of the responsibility of the individual Fraunhofer Institutes.
-The Fraunhofer ICT Group supports these goals, for example, by awarding internal prizes for outstanding publications and theses at the Fraunhofer Institutes.
+Scientific achievements and the further qualification of employees are the core responsibility of the individual Fraunhofer institutes.
+The Fraunhofer ICT Group supports these goals by awarding internal prizes for outstanding publications and theses at the Fraunhofer Institutes.

 © Fraunhofer ICT Group